EmberSherpa/ember-reactive-helpers/README.md

 ### `(r/tap value)`

 The `(r/tap value)` helper will evaluate to a function that will return the passed in argument.

 ### `{{shhh anything}}`

-The `{{shhh` helper will supress any output that's passed into it.
+The `{{shhh` helper will suppress any output that's passed into it.
 This is useful when you want to compute a helper without having its output rendered.

 ### `(transition-to 'destination' model (query-params foo='bar'))`